pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/breaking-changes/index.md

     You will need to hold the key for about 100 milliseconds to toggle Caps Lock on or off.
     -   If you want to toggle Caps Lock immediately upon pressing the key, please enable this setting:
         <https://ke-complex-modifications.pqrs.org/#disable_accidental_keystroke_prevention_of_caps_lock>
-    -   If you are writing your own Complex Modifications, please use [hold_down_milliseconds](/docs/json/complex-modifications-manipulator-definition/to/hold-down-milliseconds/).
+    -   If you are writing your own Complex Modifications, please use [hold_down_milliseconds](/docs/json/complex-modifications-manipulator-definition/to/hold-down-milliseconds/) and append `vk_none` after `caps_lock`.

 {{% alert title="Migration Example" color="primary" %}}